Skip to main content

 • Examine issues relevant to selected shows through community conversations and Playhouse Perspectives.

-• Offer free and subsidized performances of school and Off-the-Hill touring productions across the Tri-State area.
+• Offer free and subsidized performances of Off-the-Hill touring productions across the Tri-State area.

 • Make our spaces accessible for those with any physical or sensory need.